igorkulman/coding-journal/content/post/2015-12-21-a-week-with-microsoft-band-2.md

 All the notifications and all the data are take from the phone and not really configurable.
 There is one thing that got me really annoyed when I discovered it.
 The iOS calendar app creates a calendar of peoples' birthdays.
 I have this calendar turned of in the iOS Calendar app and also in Sunrise, my calendar app of choice.
 But the Band does not respect this settings and also there is not configuration possible.
 So your calendar gets littered with birthdays and possible birthday notifications and there is nothing that you can do about it.
 Except disabling the calendar functionality on the Band.
 I know, I contacted Microsoft support (half an hour with probably an Indian guy, no solution, just my heart rate rising - Band told me).

 Another annoyance is also related to notifications.
-If you turn on the band, open a tile or go to some menu, turn off the band, go on with your day and a notification approves, guess what happens?
-The Band vibrates, you turn it on and you are still in the last menu or tile and have no idea, what the notification is about.
+If you turn on the Band, open a tile or go to some menu, turn off the Band, go on with your day and a notification approves, guess what happens?
+The Band vibrates, you turn it on and you are still in the last menu or tile and have no idea, what the notification was about.

 **Problems**

 The one problem with the Band I had was the broken UV sensor.
-I could not exchange the Band for a new one because I live in a country that is not supported and Band is not sold here.
+I could not immediately exchange the Band for a new one because I live in a country where the Bands is not sold and supported.
 It looks like [broken UV sensor is a common problem on both Band and Band 2](https://answers.microsoft.com/en-us/band/forum/msband-band_hardware/microsoft-band-uv-sensor-does-not-seem-to-work/97a7c92c-f135-48cd-8945-3781434d309c).
 If you can buy it in a Microsoft Store (I was not), try if the UV sensor works, it may not.

 I called my local Microsoft technical support and the operator did not even know what Microsoft Band 2 was!
 After a while, maybe binging the name, she told me to get lost because they do not support it.
-Nice customer service as always, Microsoft.
-So my UV sensor remains broken and they do not care.
+Nice customer service as always, Microsoft Czech Republic.
 So I tried the UK support web page.
 I tried for three days and I always got the same response, telling me that they are busy chatting with someone else and that I can give them a UK phone number and they will call me back.
 Of course I do nod have a UK phone number.
-My next step will be contacting the US support after the winter holidays and see how that goes.
+My next step will be contacting the US support after  see how that goes ...

 **Conclusion**